How to Create a Cybersecurity Risk Management Plan

 1. This step includes identifying your business's goals, risks, and critical assets.
 Security teams should also identify existing security risks and potential security threats.

-2. Identification is crucial as this becomes the starting point for where cyber risk operations can grow and determines how much needs to be done and what needs protecting.
+2. Identification is crucial, as it becomes the starting point for where cyber risk operations can grow and determines what needs to be done and what needs to be protected.

 2. Perform Cyber Risk Assessments:

-1. Conduct cyber security risk assessments to quantify potential impact and likelihood.
+1. Conduct cyber security risk assessments to identify significant risks and quantify potential impact and likelihood.
 Security and risk teams can leverage cyber risk quantification models like FAIR and NIST 800-30 to financialize cyber risk.

-2. Cyber risk quantification helps security teams prioritize risks based on their potential harm to the organization and the likelihood of occurrence.
+2. Cyber risk quantification helps security teams prioritize risks based on their potential harm to the organization and likelihood of occurrence.
+It improves risk management decisions by translating them into business terms.
 Threats that can cost the organization the most should be prioritized higher.

 3. Security practitioners must regularly perform cyber risk assessments to ensure that security teams make informed decisions based on current information.